zxpsuper/qrcode-with-logos/docs/index.md

 ![](https://img.shields.io/github/stars/zxpsuper/qrcode-with-logos)  ![](https://img.shields.io/npm/v/qrcode-with-logos.svg?style=flat-square) ![](https://img.shields.io/npm/dt/qrcode-with-logos.svg?style=flat-square) ![](https://img.shields.io/npm/l/qrcode.svg?style=flat-square)

-Qrcode-with-logos is a tool for creating a QRcode with a logo in your object.
+Qrcode-with-logos is a library for generating QR codes with a logo and styling in your object.

 It depend on `qrcode@1.5.3` and be more powerful than qrcode.